larguar/daily-calendar/README.md

 * If data is stored in local storage, it auto populates on page load
 * If time is after work hours, header color and image change to night mode and alert is diplayed
 * 6 PM block is populated after loop so it can be muted as soon as current time hits 6 PM
+* Textarea height gets taller if text is longer than the default height

 ## Todos
 * ~~Pull week day, long date, and current time via Moment.js~~